Pontiac51/miniAVX/README.md

 # miniAVX 1.87

-MSFS Mini Avionics panel with Arduino
+MSFS Mini Avionics Panel with Arduino

 Arduino code to be used with BitsAndDroids Connector and Library.